 Recently olive oil fraud has made the headlines.
 An astonishing amount of extra virgin olive oil has been adulterated with cheaper forms of olive oil.
 Buying it directly from farmers in California can ensure you are getting the best olive oil for your family.

-When choosing olives for your tapenade you also want to get high quality olives.
-I would avoid the black canned olives that most in the U.S. are used to eating.
+When choosing olives for this tapenade recipe you also want to get high quality olives.
+I would avoid the black canned olives that most people in the U.S. are used to eating.
 Instead, look for niçoise olives or green olives.
 Save yourself a lot of time by buying pitted olives.
 When I make this recipe I use 1 cup of niçoise olives and 1 cup of green olives.

 If garlic is famous for one thing then it may be for causing bad breath.